KhronosGroup/glTF/extensions/2.0/Khronos/KHR_xmp/README.md

 *This section is non-normative.*

 glTF viewers are free to chose which metadata in the glTF to display.
-Our reccomandation for viewers that choose to display XMP metadata is to include the metadata in the glTF `asset` object.
+Our recommendation for viewers that choose to display XMP metadata is to include the metadata in the glTF `asset` object.

 XMP is an extensible metadata format by design.
-In order to achieve better readibility and interoperability across the industry, we recommand glTF creators to use the following preferred list of namespace prefixes and URIs.
+In order to achieve better readability and interoperability across the industry, we recommend glTF creators to use the following preferred list of namespace prefixes and URIs.

 | Namespace prefix  | Namespace URI                         |
 |:----------------- |:------------------------------------- |